FortiGate Reverse Proxy for PRTG: Complete Configuration Guide with TLS 1.2 Setup

 Important: Only FortiGate FortiOS 5.4, 5.6 and above support TLS 1.2 in the load balancing feature.
 FortiOS 5.2, 5.0, 4.3 and lower only support TLS 1.1 and TLS 1.0.
 TLS 1.2 is strongly recommended.

-Go to Policy & Objects > Virtual Servers and add a virtual server:
+Go to Policy & Objects > Virtual Servers and add a virtual server using the GUI:

 FortiGate_LoadBalancing_VirtualServer_PRTG_01-1

-Create a new Real Server, and enter the internal IP address and TCP port.
+Create a new Real Server (realservers), and enter the internal IP address and TCP port where your PRTG web server is listening.

-Go to the CLI of the FortiGate device using SSH, or use the Web interface's CLI console widget.
+Go to the CLI of the FortiGate device using SSH, or use the web browser interface's CLI console widget.

 FortiGate_LoadBalancing_VirtualServer_PRTG_02-1